Johse/powerload-utilities/README.md

 ![image](Images/pL-DLG-IDB.Load.Files.png)

-* Start: Start scan and import.
+* **Start**: Starts scan and import.
 The specified path and connect string are written back to the central configuration file IDB.Core.ini.
-* Cancel: Stop the process.
+* **Cancel**: Stops the process.
 After clicking the button all records and unsaved data will be lost.
-* Scan records: File`s counter of entered folder path
+* **Scan records**: File`s counter of entered folder path
-* Import records: Counter of already inserted files
+* **Import records**: Counter of already inserted files

 ### Logging
 The default location for the log file ***IDB.Load.Files.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.